rmahfoud/UrbanOperationsResearchBook/README.md

 The settings (including file paths) are defined in ``UrbanOperationsResearchBook/settings.py``.

-These scripts do not clenup after themselves (yet).
+These scripts do not cleanup after themselves (yet).
 You need to manually delete output directory ``/tmp/uor`` to cleanup.

 # Validation

 The generated EPUB was validated using the online [EPUB Validator (beta)](http://validator.idpf.org/application/validate) tool.

-The resulting EPUB was visually inspected with:
+It was also visually inspected with:

 - [calibre](https://calibre-ebook.com/) on the desktop (Ubuntu and Windows).
 - [Moon+ Reader Pro](http://www.moondownload.com/) on an Android phone.
 - Kinldle: after conversion using [calibre](https://calibre-ebook.com/) to ``.mobi`` it loaded fine in Kindle.
-Sections are interrupted by blank pages that I'm not sure where they come from.
+Sections are interrupted by blank pages that I'm not sure where they come from (possibly due to use of ``<table>`` in layout).
 On my phone the quality of the text with inline images seems to suffer but on the tablet rendering looks fine.
-This is most likely due to use of ``<table>`` in laying out sections and problems.

 Please report any additional issues in the EPUB on [github](https://github.com/rmahfoud/UrbanOperationsResearchBook/issues).